Watch: Just How Big Is the Mississippi River?

 ©Lukas Pavlacik/Shutterstock.com

 An aerial view of the Mississippi running through fields is shown as the video shares that 92% of the nation’s agriculture exports are from the Mississippi Watershed area.
 Next, you see a couple of cows munching on some feed.
-The statistic of 78% of the world’s export of feed grains comes from this area is posted.
-Then the aerial view of a large barge floating on the Mississippi precedes that 60% of grain exports are shipped out on the Mississippi.
+The statistic that 78% of the world’s export of feed grains comes from this area is posted.
+Then the aerial view of a large barge floating on the Mississippi shows that 60% of grain exports are shipped out on the Mississippi.

-Lastly, the final image is the map of the U.S. with all of the Mississippi River watershed highlighted in blue, so you can see just how massive the connections of rivers and streams is.
+Lastly, the final image is the map of the U.S. with all of the Mississippi River watershed highlighted in blue, so you can see just how massive the connections of rivers and streams are.
 It closes with the quote, “Without this watershed, the Mississippi River wouldn’t be the resource it is today.”

 Share this post on: